ckateraas/dotfiles/README.md

 # Dotfiles

 Setup for how I like to use Ubuntu.
 Made to help you quickly configure and get started with new machines.
-Sets up a keyboard focused desktop environment.
+Sets up a keyboard focused desktop environment using Snap and Docker.

 ## Installation of dotfiles